Skip to content

 Overview

 In a world defined by deglobalization, regulatory shifts, and rapid technological advancement, risk management frameworks must evolve faster than ever.
-Based around the theme “New Horizon: Building Tomorrow’s Framework Today”, the GARP 2026 Financial Risk Symposium will bring together risk professionals, regulators, and thought leaders for discussions around the current and soon-to-be critical challenges defining the industry and its stakeholders.
+Based around the theme “New Horizon: Building Tomorrow’s Risk Framework Today”, the GARP 2026 Financial Risk Symposium will bring together risk professionals, regulators, and thought leaders for discussions around the current and soon-to-be critical challenges defining the industry and its stakeholders.

 Join us for two, incisive days focused on global risk trends, regulatory shifts, the impact of AI and technology on financial risk management, and private and public market dynamics, featuring keynote presentations, expert panels, executive roundtables, and concurrent track sessions designed to foster collaboration, innovation, and the sharing of best practices.